Anchor regression: heterogeneous data meets causality: Introduction

-The considered perturbations from the class ${\cal F}$ are modeled by interventions in an underlying structural equation model \citep{Pearl2009}.
-Furthermore, as the proposed procedure interpolates between the solution to ordinary least squares and the instrumental variables (two-stage least squares) approach, there are obvious connections to the IV literature, see e.g., \citep{Wright1928,bowden1990instrumental,didelez2010assumptions}. $K$-class estimators have the same algebraic form as anchor regression.
-The former are used to estimate structural parameters and often possess improved statistical properties compared to two-stage least squares, for example \citep{theil1958economic,nagar1959bias}.
-As mentioned above, predictive invariance in causal models has been exploited in \citet{peters2016causal} for the purpose of learning direct causal effects.
-However in this work, the main goal is not to learn causal parameters, but to obtain predictive stability under perturbations.
-The goals of achieving robustness and learning causal parameters can be different, as shown by the example discussed in Section~\ref{sec:example}.
 There exists a plethora of work on transfer learning in the machine learning literature, which focuses on knowledge transfer across different domains of the data \citep{pan2010survey}.
 Furthermore, there is work on distributional robustness, which explores bounded distributional perturbations, e.g., in a Wasserstein ball \citep{sinha2017certifiable} or under noise scaling \citep{heinze2017guarding}.
 In \citet{rojas2015causal} and \citet{magliacane2017causal}, the authors propose to use the best predictive model under all invariant models.
 In general, these methods do not allow for interventions on the target variable Y and concentrate on strong perturbations.
-Unlike pre-specifying the class ${\cal F}$, we aim to learn it from the training data: it has then the interpretation of an estimated class ${\cal F}$ which is generated from a structural equation model.
-When fitting ODE based models, one approximates gradients rather than observed data and the penalty of \emph{anchor regression} is not applicable. \citet{Pfister2018} show that by trading off predictability and invariance under different experimental conditions in a similar way as \emph{anchor regression}, one may still learn models that generalize better to unseen experiments. \citet{yu2019three} expand traditional statistical uncertainty considerations by adding new notions of stability to improve reliability and reproducibility of knowledge extraction from data.
+Unlike pre-specifying the class ${\cal F}$, we aim to learn it from the training data: it has then the interpretation of an estimated class ${\cal F}$ which is generated from a structural equation model. \citet{Pfister2018} show for ODE based models that by trading off predictability and invariance under different experimental conditions in a similar way as \emph{anchor regression}, one may still learn models that generalize better to unseen experiments. \citet{yu2019three} expand traditional statistical uncertainty considerations by adding new notions of stability to improve reliability and reproducibility of knowledge extraction from data.

+In \citet{entner2013data} the authors derive two rules that are sound and complete for inferring whether a given variable has a causal effect or not.
+The first rule uses (conditional) instruments to deduce the presence of a causal effect.
+While the goal of their work is different from the main intention of anchor regression, the first rule is similar to the condition that two version of anchor regression agree, as explained further below.

 Furthermore, from a rather different viewpoint, it is known that many techniques for penalized regression can be formulated as a solution to~\eqref{eq:optimrob}, too.
 To see this, consider some measurement error $\xi$ in $X$, i.e., that $(X+\xi,Y)$ under $\Ptrain$ has the same distribution as $(X,Y)$ under $\mathbb{P}_\text{test}$.
 If we assume further that the measurement errors $\xi_{k}$ are centered, jointly independent and independent of $X$ and $Y$ under $\Ptrain$, we can write